nguyenphucthienan/share-now/README.md

 **Not includes:**
 - Security of user information
-- Share posts to social networking sites such as Facebook, Twitter.
+- Share posts to social networking sites such as Facebook, Twitter
-- User interactions, like following friends.
+- User interactions, like following friends

 #### 2. Completion Criteria
 - Post as an anonymous
 - Access camera to take new pictures
 - Access location
 - Choose photos from library and enter the location manually
-- User-interacting through comments and reactions (like, love, wow, …)
+- User-interacting through comments and reactions
 - Rate posts via interactive numbers
-- Informative notifications, ensures that users will not miss any new posts.
+- Informative notifications, ensures that users will not miss any new posts